Singin' in the Rain: Other notes

 Reynolds's singing in two songs was dubbed by Betty Noyes, one of them when Kathy is shown dubbing Lina Lamont, while her high notes and taps were dubbed in the entire film.
 Although the film revolves around the idea that Kathy has to dub for Lina's piercing voice, in the scene where Kathy is portrayed recording a line of Lina's dialogue during the movie within a movie The Dancing Cavalier, Hagen's normal voice was used, because it was preferred over Reynolds'.
 Donen once explained that Reynolds' "mid-western" accent was not right for this one scene, preferring Hagen's natural, cultured speaking voice.

 In the sequence in which Gene Kelly dances and sings the title song while spinning an umbrella, splashing through puddles and getting soaked with rain, Kelly was sick with a 103 F fever.
 The water used in the scene caused Kelly's wool suit to shrink during filming.
 A common myth is that Kelly managed to perform the entire song in one take, thanks to cameras placed at predetermined locations.
 However, this was not the case; filming the sequence took two to three days.
 Another myth is that the rain was mixed with milk in order for the drops to show up better on camera; but the desired visual effect was produced, albeit with difficulty, through backlighting.

 Debbie Reynolds was not a dancer when she made Singin' in the Rain; her background was as a gymnast.
-Kelly apparently insulted her for lacking dance experience, which upset her.
+Kelly apparently insulted her for her lack of dance experience, which upset her.
 Later, when Fred Astaire was in the studio, he found her crying under a piano.
-On hearing what had happened, Astaire allowed her to witness one of his rehearsals to show her that dancing is very hard work even for professionals, but hard work is necessary, and in the end, worth it.
+On hearing what had happened, Astaire let her watch one of his rehearsals to show her that dancing is very hard work even for professionals, but hard work is necessary, and in the end, worth it.
 Kelly later admitted that he had not been kind to Reynolds and was surprised that she was still willing to talk to him afterwards.
 After shooting the "Good Morning" routine, which had taken from 8:00 a.m. until 11:00 p.m. to shoot, Reynolds' feet were bleeding.
-Years later, she said "Singin' in the Rain and childbirth were the two hardest things I ever had to do in my life."
+Years later, she said, "Singin' in the Rain and childbirth were the two hardest things I ever had to do in my life."

-Donald O'Connor, a four-pack-a-day smoker at the time, had to stay in bed in the hospital for several days after filming the "Make 'Em Laugh" sequence.
+Donald O'Connor, a four-pack-a-day smoker at the time, had to stay in bed in the hospital for several days after filming the "Moses Supposes" sequence.

-Most of the costumes from this film were eventually acquired by Reynolds and became part of her massive collection of original film costumes, sets, and props.
+Most of the costumes from this film were eventually acquired by Reynolds and became part of her vast collection of original film costumes, sets, and props.
 Many of these items were sold at a 2011 auction in Hollywood.
 While most were sold to private collectors, Donald O'Connor's green check "Fit As a Fiddle" suit and shoes were purchased by Costume World, Inc. They are now on permanent display at the Costume World Broadway Collection Museum in Pompano Beach, Florida.